E-ugine/JobIntel/README.md

 This project stands on the shoulders of open-source excellence:
 FastAPI, Celery, Redis, SQLAlchemy, Docker, and Playwright — the pillars of modern backend automation.

-Built with ❤️ by Eugine Agolla (Charity Wanjiku)
+Built with ❤️ by Eugine Agolla

 agollaeugine@gmail.com